-The physical interfaces include a power plug, power and reset switches, a floppy disk drive, a serial port, a LAN Port RJ-45 connector and up to four additional network connectors.
+The physical interfaces include a power plug, power and reset switches, a serial port, a LAN Port RJ-45 connector and up to two additional network connectors.
 Each RJ-45 connector is accompanied by light emitting diodes (LEDs).
 The LAN Port LEDs, with the green LED indicating 100Mbps activity and the orange LED indicating link status and activity, are located on the back panel of the module.
-More information on the LEDs and the LAN Port interface can be found in Getting Started with the Contivity Extranet Switch 2600.
+More information on the LEDs and the LAN Port interface can be found in Getting Started with the Contivity Extranet Switch 4600.